 The Port is governed by a seven member Board of Port Commissioners; one commissioner is appointed by each of the city councils of Chula Vista, Coronado, Imperial Beach and National City, and three commissioners are appointed by the San Diego City Council.
 The Board establishes policies under which the Port's staff— supervised by the President and Chief Executive Officer— conducts its daily operations.

-Ann Moore - Chair
+Ann Moore - Secretary

 Ann Moore was sworn in to the Board of Port Commissioners on Jan.
 13, 2011, to represent the City of Chula Vista.
 She is a senior partner in the law firm of Norton Moore & Adams.
 Before joining the firm, Moore served as Chula Vista's City Attorney.
 She has practiced law for more than 20 years and has extensive experience in land use, real estate, redevelopment, environmental, and municipal law.
 She represents both developers and governmental agencies in processing land use entitlements for large scale residential, commercial, and industrial projects.
 Her areas of expertise include the California Environmental Quality Act (CEQA), Subdivision Map Act, eminent domain, inverse condemnation, Endangered Species Act, public infrastructure financing, the Brown Act, and Conflict of Interest laws.
 Moore graduated from San Diego State University with a Public Administration degree and she earned her law degree at the University of San Diego law school.